MicheleBertoli/react-automata/README.md

 #### componentDidTransition(prevStateMachine, action)

-The lifecycle method invoked when a transition is happened and the state is updated.
+The lifecycle method invoked when a transition has happened and the state is updated.
 It provides the previous state machine, and the action.
 The current `machineState` is available in `this.state`.